A person stands in front of a screen with colorful lines of code projected over their face and body.

 The IKEA Dilemma

-A project engineer might euphemism:
+A project engineer might joke:

 “If I can manage a team of engineers and keep a multi-million-dollar project on track, surely I can assemble an IKEA bookshelf… eventually.
 Just don’t expect it to look like the picture.”

-Formidable Results from Murphy’s Law
+Potent Results from Murphy’s Law

 • “We spent weeks planning this project down to the last detail.
 And then on day one, the crane broke, the supplier delivered the wrong materials, and I spilled coffee on my laptop.
 So, basically, it’s going great.”